 Dr. Girard presenting with Dr. Forbush at the 2019 Annual

 Meeting of the Association of Psychological Science

 What is the current focus in your research?

-How did you become interested in Social Psychology (or Psychology in general)?
+How did you become interested in Psychology?

 Outside of teaching and research, what are your passions and interests?

 I have a passion for nature and science documentaries and science fiction/fantasy literature.
 My favorite foods involve noodles and my favorite drinks involve gin.
 I am currently cultivating interests in gardening, birdwatching, and tennis.